ArchI3Chris/SBCL-Basic-Client-Server-Example/README.md

 - ./client.cl

 They communicate, the server prints the data the client sends and the client prints the message the server sends, then both terminate.
-To keep the connection open, you just skip closing the sockets.
-You could run both in the SBCL interpreter and keep sending messages back and forth.

 #### Notes